KilianKegel/Howto-setup-a-UEFI-Development-PC/README.md

 https://docs.microsoft.com/en-us/windows/wsl/install-win10

-**NOTE: In order to start WSL2 you have to run as an admnistrator:**
+**NOTE: In order to start WSL2 you have to run as an administrator:**
 `bcdedit /set hypervisorlaunchtype auto`

 * download install script:<br>